 - Preheat the oven to 325°F. Spray a standard half sheet pan with nonstick spray (13x18) and set aside.
 Add the butter and sugars together in a mixing bowl and mix on medium speed until smooth.

-- Add the eggs, milk and vanilla.
-And mix until combined.
+- Add the eggs, milk and vanilla.Ā And mix until combined.
 Add the dry ingredients and mix until mostly combined.
 Add the chocolate chips in and fold in gently.
-Add the batter to the prepared baking sheet.
-Spread evenly until smooth.
+Add the batter to the prepared baking sheet.Ā Ā Spread evenly until smooth.
 All of the batter will fit perfectly, it just takes smoothing.
 I like to use a cake spreader.
 I also like to spray my finger with cooking spray and press that way.
-Bake for 22 minutes.
-This is when I start checking.
-You may need to bake up to 25 minutes.
-You will want to lightly underbake because these cook in the pan and will still cook a tiny bit after removing from oven.
+Bake for 27-32 minutes.
+I start checking at 27 minutes.
+You are looking for a light golden center-golden on edges.
+You will want to lightly underbake because they will continue to cook a bit after removing from oven.
 A little underbaked is better than over-baked.
 They will be a little puffy at first, but will settle.
 Tapping them gently on the counter will help them to settle.
 Sprinkle the remaining chips on top.
 Cool completely.